 Time can cause all manner of problems when team members are working from different time zones.
 To avoid any nasty surprises, use a tool such as World Time Buddy so you don’t try to contact colleagues at an inconvenient hour or schedule a call that falls in the middle of the night for one of the most important participants.

 It’s also important for team members to be transparent about their working hours—if they work part-time elsewhere or have other commitments such as looking after family, it’s important that their colleagues know when they’re available and when they’re not, so workflow on a project isn’t disrupted.

 Communication is key

 It’s easy to get distracted or become unmotivated when there is silence.
-A tool designed for chatting, such as Slack, is a great way to stay in touch with your colleagues, while regular video calls or hangouts help you get to know each other a little better.
+A tool designed for chatting, such as Slack, is a great way to stay in touch with your colleagues, while regular video calls, meetings, or hangouts help you get to know each other a little better.
 (Nonverbal cues tell you a lot about a person.)
-Plus, it’s much easier to discuss a problem or issue over a call than it is to exchange numerous emails.
+Plus, it’s much easier to discuss a problem or project over a phone than it is to collaborate on a long email thread.